Matendy12/Project-3/README.md

 INTENT OF PROJECT

-  Abnormal Distribution's intent is to aid cybersecurity defenders (aka Blue Teams) in preventing botnet attacks by producing IDS (Intrusion
+  Abnormal Distribution's intent is to aid cybersecurity defenders (aka Blue Teams) in preventing attacks by producing IDS (Intrusion
   Detection System) rules to detect malicious traffic against common IoT (Internet of Things) devices.
-Botnet attacks occur when a large number of machines are taken over by an attacker, turning said devices into “zombie bots” to do their bidding.
-Such as stealing data, sending large quantities of spam and phishing emails, or launching massive DDoS (distributed denial of service) attacks.
+The primary outcome of our team's work in the data engineering track for Project 3 is an interactive Python (Jupyter notebook) using Pandas.
+The notebook serves as the core code delivery, employing ETL workflows to optimize the dataset with the objective of generating Suricata rules.

 ANALYZING DATA USING ETL METHOD